 We will manage construction on the roads owned by TfL and Islington Council.
 Camden will manage works on its own roads.

 The map below shows the route and who is responsible for managing each section of construction.

 Camden's works at Regent Square, which began in November 2017, take place 08:00-16:30 on weekdays and some Saturdays.

 Works to improve the footway along Warner Street started on the northern side of the street at the junction with Mount Pleasant.
 They will continue throughout February 2018 on the southern side of the street.

 In February 2018 we finished work to permanently alter the traffic arrangements on Ray Street.
 Ray Street is now open - in both directions - for cyclists.

 We will replace the temporary cycle track with a permanent segregated cycle track by summer 2018.

-We will be working at the junction of the A201 Farringdon Road and Charterhouse Street throughout February 2018.
+We will be working at the junction of the A201 Farringdon Road and Charterhouse Street throughout spring 2018.

-We will be working at and near the junction of the A201 Farringdon Road and Clerkenwell Road throughout February and into March 2018.
+We will be working at and near the junction of the A201 Farringdon Road and Clerkenwell Road throughout into June 2018.